 Place in the warm oven.
 Repeat with the remaining chicken.Make a buerre manie with flour and butter.
 Buerre manie is a dough made from equal parts of flour and butter.
 The flour particles are coated in butter.
 When it is whisked into a hot or warm liquid, the butter melts, releasing the flour particles without creating lumps.

 When all the chicken filets are done, remove the skillet from the heat and add the Marsala wine.
-Return the skillet over the heat scraping up any bits on the pan.
-Add the buerre manie and whisk, allowing the sauce to thicken slightly.
+Return the skillet over the heat scraping up any bits on the pan, cook fo 3-4 minutes.
+Add the chicken stock and add the buerre manie and whisk, allowing the sauce to thicken slightly.

 Return the chicken filets to the skillet and warm through about a minute on each side.
 Enjoy!